Softpanorama

 At the point in time when we began to achieve significant wins in commercial account applications, we acquired Cray Business Systems Division from Silicon Graphics (SGI) in 1995.
 Cray had previously chosen SPARC/Solaris, on a level playing field basis, as their best bet for entry into the commercial market.
 Cray BSD brought a world-class technical team to Sun, one with specific expertise in data center class systems design and quality requirements.
 This acquisition brought Sun a breakthrough 64-processor product with dramatic industry leading reliability, availability, scalability, and cost performance.
 Intel, IBM, and others had better uni-processor performance but, because they did not have Solaris, no one could scale above three or four processor systems.
 Microsoft made many promises to customers about future scalability, but those promises turned into nothing but delays.

-Linux is essentially an OS that flourishes only on Intel.
-It never achieved any significant success on RISC architecture although IBM now is trying to change this situation pushing Linux on Power5 and potentially cannibalizing its own AIX sales (at least on low level servers).
-Actually running several competing with each other hardware and software offerings is nothing new for IBM.
+Again, after more then 20 years of development if is fair to say, that as a server OS Linux flourishes mainly on Intel.
+It never achieved any significant success on RISC servers (Android so far has penetration only in tablets and smartphones; netbooks with Linux are mostly history) although IBM now is trying to change this situation pushing Linux on Power5 and potentially cannibalizing its own AIX sales (at least on low level servers).
+Actually for IBM running several competing with each other hardware and software offerings is nothing new and Linux serves as a great integrating OS as it can be run (in a castrated paravirtualized form) as a guest OS under both Power virtual machine and mainframe IBM/VM which is a real software classic.

 If we talk about openness (the pet theme of Linux lovers), then SPARC architecture in Sun's systems is more entitled to be called an open architecture than is anything that comes from Intel's fabs.
 And it's a pure hypocrisy (similar to Linus Torvalds despicable from hardware design openness standpoint stance in Transmeta) to ignore this fact for any open source evangelist.

-Also if you think about it Intel 8086 design was extended for way too long...
-AMD has done an excellent job of extending it to 64 bit but still old warts of initial 16 bit design are still present.
+Also, if you think about Intel 8086 design, it was extended for way too long...
+Only deep pockets of Intel allow this process to continue.
+AMD has done an excellent job of extending it to 64 bit, but old warts of initial 16 bit design are still present.

 In is not accidental that in 2001 Moreover UltraSparc III got prestigious Analysts Choice Award for Best Server/Workstation Processor by Microprocessor Reports):